buaa-nova/editnovo/docs/file_formats.md

 # File formats

-## Input file formats for Casanovo
+## Input file formats for editnovo

-When you're ready to use Casanovo for *de novo* peptide sequencing, you can input your MS/MS spectra in one of the following formats:
+When you're ready to use editnovo for *de novo* peptide sequencing, you can input your MS/MS spectra in one of the following formats:

 - **[mzML](https://doi.org/10.1074/mcp.R110.000133)**: XML-based mass spectrometry community standard file format developed by the Proteomics Standards Initiative (PSI).
 - **[mzXML](https://doi.org/10.1038/nbt1031)**: XML-based predecessor of mzML.
-Although supported by Casanovo, mzML should typically be preferred instead.
+Although supported by editnovo, mzML should typically be preferred instead.
 - **[MGF](https://www.matrixscience.com/help/data_file_help.html)**: A simple text-based peak file, though not as rich in detail as mzML.

-All three of the above file formats can be used as input to Casanovo for *de novo* peptide sequencing.
+All three of the above file formats can be used as input to editnovo for *de novo* peptide sequencing.
 As the official PSI standard format containing the complete information from a mass spectrometry run, mzML should typically be preferred.

 ## Output: Understanding the mzTab format

-After Casanovo processes your input file(s), it provides the sequencing results in an **[mzTab]((https://doi.org/10.1074/mcp.O113.036681))** file.
+After editnovo processes your input file(s), it provides the sequencing results in an **[mzTab]((https://doi.org/10.1074/mcp.O113.036681))** file.
 This file is divided into two main sections:

-1. **Metadata section**: This part describes general information about the file and the Casanovo sequencing task.
+1. **Metadata section**: This part describes general information about the file and the editnovo sequencing task.
-2. **Peptide–spectrum match (PSM) section**: Details of the peptide sequences that Casanovo predicted for the MS/MS spectra.
+2. **Peptide–spectrum match (PSM) section**: Details of the peptide sequences that editnovo predicted for the MS/MS spectra.

 mzTab files can contain additional sections to include protein identifications and quantification information as well.
-However, as these levels of information are not relevant for Casanovo, these are not included in its output mzTab files.
+However, as these levels of information are not relevant for editnovo, these are not included in its output mzTab files.

 ```{tip}
 mzTab is a human and machine readable format.